nf-core/rnadnavar/README.md

 ## Introduction

-The **nf-core/rnadnavar** is a bioinformatics best-practice analysis pipeline for Pipeline for RNA and DNA integrated analysis for somatic mutation detection.
+The **nf-core/rnadnavar** is a bioinformatics best-practice analysis pipeline for RNA somatic mutation detection able to perform in parallel.

 Initially designed for cancer research, the pipeline
 uses different variant calling algorithms and applies a